boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

    extension header, there is a bit in this set.
 The bit is set to 1 if any observed packet of this Flow contains the corresponding IPv6 extension header.
-Otherwise, if no observed packet of this Flow contained the respective IPv6 extension header, the value of the corresponding bit is 0.
+Otherwise, if no observed packet of this Flow contains the respective IPv6 extension header, the value of the corresponding bit is 0.

 : The IPv6 extension header associated with each bit is provided in